google/flax/docs/guides/flax_on_pjit.md

 Now you can apply JAX [`pjit`](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html#module-jax.experimental.pjit) to your `init_fn` in a similar fashion as [`jax.jit`](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html) but with two extra arguments: `in_axis_resources` and `out_axis_resources`.

-You need to add a `with mesh:` context when running a `pjit`ted function, so that it can refer to `mesh` (an instance of `jax.experimental.maps.Mesh`) to allocate data on devices correctly.
+You need to add a `with mesh:` context when running a `pjit`ted function, so that it can refer to `mesh` (an instance of `jax.sharding.Mesh`) to allocate data on devices correctly.

 ```{code-cell} ipython3
 :id: a298c5d03c0d